Dr. MacGregor and her team are passionate about providing access to patient centered contraceptive and reproductive health care.

 Sexual Health Resources

-• Sex & U - Society of Obstetricians & Gynecologist of Canada
+• Sex & U - Society of Obstetricians & Gynecologists of Canada